Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas and its opponents have combined for 61.5 points -- this matchup's over/under -- just twice this year.
+- Texas and its opponents have combined for 62 points -- this matchup's over/under -- just two times this season.

-- The two teams combine to average 50.9 points per game, 10.6 less than the over/under in this contest.
+- Kansas and its opponents have combined to score more than 62 points in three of eight games this season.

-- These two squads surrender a combined 72.6 points per game, 11.1 more than this contest's over/under.
+- The combined points per game average of the two teams, 50.9, is 11.1 points fewer than Saturday's over/under.

+- This contest's over/under is 10.6 points fewer than the 72.6 these two squads combine to give up per game in 2021.

-- Longhorns games have an average total of 60.2 points this season, 1.3 fewer than Saturday's over/under.
+- The Longhorns and their opponents score an average of 60.2 points per game, 1.8 fewer than Saturday's total.

-- In 2021, games involving the Jayhawks have averaged a total of 57.6 points, 3.9 fewer than this game's set over/under.
+- The 62 total in this game is 4.4 points higher than the 57.6 average total in Jayhawks games this season.

 Texas Stats and Trends